 Where To Start

-So….where do you start?
-The answer to this question is much like you would answer a new homeschooling family wondering where they should begin.
+So….what’s the first step you ask?
+The answer to this question is much like you would answer a family wondering where they should begin to homeschool their children.

 There are many variables to consider: